axoloto/CaptainAsteroid/README.md

 ## The Results

 - [x] Unity handles the UI and the rendering only, C++ plugin does all the physics processing
-- [x] Application is fast, about 3ms for the whole process (simulation + render) for a typical game situation (around 50 entities), up to 6ms with more than 100 asteroids in an overcrowded and perilous universe, but then the game session is usually very short...
+- [x] Application is fast, about 3-4 ms for the whole process (simulation + render) for a typical game situation (around 50 entities), up to 6-7 ms with more than 100 asteroids in an overcrowded and perilous universe, but then the game session is usually very short...
+(CPU: Intel i7-9750H, GPU: NVIDIA GTX1650)
 - [x] Physics engine is entirely based on a DOD/ECS pipeline
 - [x] Done in 5 days